oktonine/docs/docs/guide/entreprise/Account_creation.md

 ![image](../img/professional_img/accountcreation/professionnalcreation2.png)

 - Fill the form and search for your company.
-If your company is not already registred at oktonine, use the last field to put its name.
+If your company is not already registered at oktonine, use the last field to put its name.

 ![image](../img/professional_img/accountcreation/professionnalcreation3.png)